-UEFA Women's Player of the Year nominee: the case for Alexia Putellas
+UEFA Women's Player of the Year nominee: The case for Alexia Putellas

 There are many candidates but Alexia's display in front of the world record 91,648 crowd in the first leg of the UEFA Women's Champions League semi-final might just be primus inter pares.
 She scored twice and inspired Barcelona throughout against a Wolfsburg team who were four down in 38 minutes.

-A regular attender of Camp Nou games as a child, Alexia rose to new heights in Barcelona's two European games there last season; after the Real Madrid game she a drum to lead the fan celebrations and her displays at those historic games were microcosms of her season as a whole, a feast of skills, finishing, athleticism and passion.
+A regular attender of matches at the Camp Nou as a child, Alexia rose to new heights in Barcelona's two European outings there last season; after the Real Madrid game she a drum to lead the fan celebrations and her displays at those historic fixtures were microcosms of her season as a whole, a feast of skills, finishing, athleticism and passion.